Help (2010 film): Release

+Marketing

+The film's first look was unveiled at the 11th IIFA Awards.

 Critical reception

 Help received mixed reviews, but many praised the performances of Mugdha Godse and Jyoti Dogra, as well as the make-up by Vikram Gaikwad.
 Taran Adarsh from Bollywood Hungama gave the film 2/5 stars saying, "On the whole, Help is at best an ordinary attempt."
 Sanskriti Media from AOL Bollywood gave the film a glowing review of 3.5/5 stars saying, "Mugdha comes up with a fabulous performance as a possessed lady in the film.
 Although she has donned a bikini in the film, her slim persona does not make her look vulgar.
 Bobby is natural and simple.
 Shreyas has also performed his character with great intensity as 'Help' will come as a surprise to the film industry as well as the audiences.
 The producers surely are confident about their product hence they are releasing it with a much-hyped movie like Peepli Live.
 Help definitely is a must watch film!"
 Sampurn from Entertainment Daily gave the film 3/5 stars saying that "...Help has enough genuinely spooky moments to keep you on the edge of your seats.
 Just like Bhoot, this film succeeds in scaring you in broad day light sequences too as Mugdha enacts her difficult role fairly well.
 Bobby Deol is earnest and does well in his part.
 Shreyas Talpade is very impressive, especially in the climax sequence.
 Salim Fatehi is good and so is Sophie Handa who plays Mugdha's best friend.
 Jyoti Dogra playing Mugdha's mom is terrific and gives you the chills whenever she is on screen."